Birman Cat Indoor Living Guide

 Veterinary Care Schedule for Birmans

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Birman.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings